 In essence, these are complete, diversified portfolios designed to match your risk tolerance, allowing you to achieve solid returns on your investments with very little effort on your part.
 Plus, with fees well under 1%—as compared to the average 2% to 3% in fees Canadians typically pay to invest in actively managed mutual funds—robo advisors will keep more of your investment earnings in your hands so you can reach your financial goals faster.

 Wealthsimple is a solid option, as it recently revamped its SRI portfolios to completely screen out “naughty” industries — such as oil and firearms — while providing better diversification and lower fees.
 Wealthsimple also has a Halal Investing portfolio — an ethical investment fund of 50 stocks for clients seeking an option that’s compliant with Islamic law.
-Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit), and get a $100 cash bonus deposited into your account.

 More experienced investors who are comfortable choosing and placing their own trades can enjoy even greater savings on fees (not to mention a larger menu of ESG assets to invest in) by using one of the best online brokerages in Canada, such as Questrade or Wealthsimple Trade.